audrey-weigle/dockerfile-to-apptainer/README.md

 # Dockerfile to Apptainer

 Build an apptainer `.sif` file from a Dockerfile.
+Under the hood this runs on [Charliecloud](https://charliecloud.io/) inside Apptainer.

 ## Requirements